Managing tailings dams: what does it take?

 We spoke to a prominent global gold mining company about how they manage their mine’s tailings management discipline across multiple regions and geographies.

 The process of managing tailings has not changed significantly, however in order to manage risk better, activities such as the frequency of inspections and additional monitoring have increased.

+TSFs are not more unsafe than they were before, but people's risk appetite has changed, which has increased the need to monitor tailings more closely.
 A good tailings management system relies on the data being monitored and being alerted to issues as and when they arise.
-It is necessary to deal with risks according to their different alert levels and the key to doing this effectively is having the people on the ground know what to look out for.
+It is necessary to deal with risks according to their different alert levels and the key to doing this effectively is having the people on the ground who know what to look out for.